Craig Butler

-Craig Butler (born December 19, 1988) is a former professional Canadian football defensive back and current special teams coordinator and assistant defensive backs coach for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Craig Butler (born December 19, 1988) is a Canadian former professional football defensive back who played in the Canadian Football League (CFL).
 He played for Saint Thomas Aquinas Flames high school football team and played CIS football for the Western Ontario Mustangs where he co-won the Dr. Claude Brown memorial trophy for top male student athlete.
 Butler was also named an OUA All-Star and All-Canadian in his senior season.
 He was also a member of the Saskatchewan Roughriders.
-As well, Butler was recognized as a member of the CFL All-Decade team, 2010-2019.
+Butler was named the first-team safety on the CFL 2010–2019 All-Decade team.

 Professional career

 Saskatchewan Roughriders

-He was drafted 12th overall by the Saskatchewan Roughriders in the 2011 CFL Draft and signed with the team on June 1, 2011.
+He was drafted 12th overall by the Saskatchewan Roughriders in the 2011 CFL draft and signed with the team on June 1, 2011.
 In his first season with the Roughriders, Butler was named a West division All-Star.
 Butler spent three seasons with the Riders and won the 101st Grey Cup to conclude the 2013 CFL season.
 In his three seasons with the Riders, Butler amassed 135 tackles, 34 special teams tackles, 4 quarterback sacks, 11 interceptions and 6 fumble recoveries.